deekshaarya4/Info_Types_in_OSS_Issue_Discussions/INSTALL.md

-# INSTALL
+# Installing the Docker Environment

 The environment for this artifact has been configured into a docker image and is available on docker hub:  [deekshaarya4/jupyter-scipy-nlp](https://cloud.docker.com/u/deekshaarya4/repository/docker/deekshaarya4/jupyter-scipy-nlp).
-Hence, this artifact assumes a running docker engine exists and that users are at least moderately familiar with docker.
+Hence, this installation procedure assumes a running docker engine exists and that users are at least moderately familiar with docker.
 More information on downloading and getting started with docker can be found at: https://docs.docker.com/install/.

+If you would like to configure the environment separately, instead, the list of requirements are available [here](#environment-requirements).

 The data, code and results are provided externally and to be mounted into the image.
 This is done in order to allow easy interactive access to them, if necessary.